tjreed15/built-to-scale/README.md

 * Built for macOS and web (needs to be built for windows)

 ## TODO
-* Initial Game Loop
+* Feature Development
+	* Show next disaster hint
+	* Flash timer
-	* Implement Waves
+	* Main menu
-		* Add tutorial steps as waves?
-	* Add tutotial / story text
+	* Level design / order / tutorials
-* Extra features
-	* Full Menu
-	* Separate levels
+	* New disasters
+	* New alien types?
+	* Last level --> Find pet (stolen by aliens)
 * Nice to have
 	* Story line